Volkswagen e-up! (2017) specs and history

 260 km WLTP (manufacturer figure).
 Owners typically report less in everyday driving, especially in cold weather.
 See the reviews below.

-How much can the Volkswagen e-up! tow?
+How much boot space does the Volkswagen e-up! have?

 Owner experiences